 Black Lady, Black Lady, don’t lie to me

-‘He jumped through first.
-I stopped and looked over my shoulder at the girl.
-She really freaked me out, Granny.
-Staring at me and mumbling and the wand was glowing-’
+The girl really freaked me out, Granny.
+She was staring at the mirror and mumbling and the wand was glowing-’

 ‘It’s funny… I don’t remember…’

 ‘Try to recall – was it reddish or greenish?’